saitamasahil/skyscraper/README.md

 When you've installed the prerequisites as described above for Linux or macOS, you can install Skyscraper by typing in the following commands:
 ```
 $ cd
-$ mkdir skysource
-$ cd skysource
+$ mkdir -p skysource && cd skysource
 $ wget -q -O - https://raw.githubusercontent.com/Gemba/skyscraper/master/update_skyscraper.sh | bash
 ```
 The last command will download and run the latest update script from Github.
-The script installs the latest release of Skyscraper.
+The script installs the latest release of Skyscraper, by default with the prefix `/usr/local/`.
 During the installation you might be asked for your sudo password.
 On RetroPie the default password is `raspberry`.

 If you want also bash completion, then copy the [Skyscraper.bash](https://github.com/Gemba/skyscraper/blob/master/supplementary/bash-completion/Skyscraper.bash) to the folder of bash completion scripts according to your distribution.